AlbertBrand/react-native-android-tablayout/README.md

 ---                       | ---     | ---
 selectedTab               | number  | Use for selecting the initial tab and/or connecting to state.
 See the [StatefulTabLayout example](https://github.com/AlbertBrand/react-native-android-tablayout-example/blob/master/app/StatefulTabLayout.js). selectedTabIndicatorColor | string  | Color of indicator line.
-Specify in [CSS color format](https://facebook.github.io/react-native/docs/colors.html). tabMode                   | string  | Set tab mode.
+Specify in [CSS color format](https://facebook.github.io/react-native/docs/colors.html). tabGravity                | string  | Set tab gravity.
+Default 'fill', use 'center' when tabstrip needs to be centered. tabMode                   | string  | Set tab mode.
 Default 'fixed', use 'scrollable' when tabstrip needs to scroll. onTabSelected             | func    | Provide callback function with `e:Event` as argument.
 When called, the selected tab position is found in `e.nativeEvent.position` (0-based).
 See the [StatefulTabLayout example](https://github.com/AlbertBrand/react-native-android-tablayout-example/blob/master/app/StatefulTabLayout.js).